nfdi4cat/voc4cat-tool/README.md

 Show a help message for the voc4cat command line tool with all available options.

 `voc4cat --help` (or simply `voc4cat`)

+*If you feel adventurous, you may alternatively try out the new improved command line interface `voc4cat-ng` (added in Release 0.5.1).*

 To create a new vocabulary use the voc4Cat-adjusted template from the `templates` subfolder.
 You may first use simple temporary IRIs like (`ex:my_term`).